 Free Ghost Walking Tour: I expected this tour to be spookier, but it was really interesting learning about the dark and grimy history of the city, and seeing where some of these true stories took place.
 Again, it’s free!

 When my cousin Ashley visited me in London, she told me about a FREE tour of the Highlands called Hairy Coo Tours.
 I knew I wasn’t going to get an in-depth look at the Highlands (i.e. go to Loch Ness or the Isle of Skye) during this short visit, so a free taste of the highlands was perfect!

 Of course, it’s not exactly free, you’d be a major asshole if you let a driver take you on a guided tour all day and didn’t pay him.
 He has to make a living!
 People tip £5 for a free walking tour that just lasts over an hour, so I’d tip more than £10 for this.
 Still cheaper than most bus tours!

 The tour goes to the following places:

 - The Forth Bridge (a UNESCO World Heritage Site)

-- Location where the true Braveheart story took place
+- The location where the true Braveheart story took place

 - A few castles, including one that is featured in Game of Thrones, Outlander, and Monty Python & the Holy Grail!